nguyentran0212/iegems-website/_draft/2022-09-28-review-shanling-up4.md

 Note on the audio stuttering issue:
 ---

-There have been reports of frequent audio cut-outs during music playback via Bluetooth and wired connections.
+There have been reports of frequent audio cut-outs during music playback via Bluetooth and wired connections with some UP4 units.
 I have also experienced this issue.
 It happens more often and is more noticeable in boost mode.
-Noted that these cut-outs sound different from Bluetooth connection dropping.
-That's why I describe the Bluetooth connectivity as "solid".

-This issue appears to be a firmware issue and is being investigated by Shanling.
-I will update this section when more information is available.
+Noted that these cut-outs sound different from Bluetooth connection dropping and happens regardless of the connection type. **Shanling has published a firmware update to fix this issue**.
+If you use an Android device, the update can be performed **wirelessly using the Eddict player app**.
+The process is fast and easy.

 Sound Performance